SteelCompendium/data-md-dse/Bestiary/Monsters/Kobolds/Features/Kobold Malice.md

     icon: ⭐️
     cost: 7 Malice
     effects:
       - effect: Until the end of the round, all kobolds with Shield?
-Shield!
-Impose an additional bane on incoming strikes and abilities.
+Shield! impose an additional bane on incoming strikes and abilities.
 ~~~